Our History @ The Mint

 The portrait of John Wesley.
 The oak drop leaf table on which John Wesley stood while preaching in Southernhay.

 - The harvest decorations.
 This marks the onset of autumn, when the mint celebrates with a Harvest dance and gives thanks for God’s bounty and provision.
 Wall-hangings and posters.
 These are the handiwork of many who form the community at the Mint.
-There is Sunday school, a mother and toddlers group, a luncheon club, a walking group, hospital visitation teams and so on.
+There is Sunday school, a mother and toddlers group, a walking group, hospital visitation teams and so on.

 - The pulpit.
 This is made in afromosia wood from West Africa and is a reminder of the Mint’s international links.
 The members of this church support schools and missions throughout the world.
 There is a world map marked with the Mint’s international affiliations near the West wall.